Offering Green Burial Options in Your Hybrid Cemetery

 The materials included in this packet are intended to help orient you to the facts around green burial as a starting place for considering adding options in the area under your care.
 Many of the materials included here are in the public domain, developed for the Green Burial Council and published on their website greenburialcouncil.org and in the book Changing Landscapes: Exploring the growth of ethical, compassionate, and environmentally sustainable green funeral service,compiled and edited by Lee Webster for the GBC, available at Amazon.com.

 Given the rapid rise in interest, many municipal officials feel unprepared to answer questions.
 They may be challenged by citizens with little knowledge of the concerns and responsibilities that officials, elected or otherwise, face while stewarding their town’s cemeteries within the confines of budget, space, real estate values, mandatory state law, and various restrictions.

 The following is also intended to address green burial from your point of view while exploring where there may be common ground that benefits both residents and town government.
 We understand that state and local laws and regulations vary, so please take what applies and is helpful and leave the rest.

-Also, in 2015, the Green Urial Council polled its provider green cemeteries and learned that an estimated 45% of the burials they handled would probably have been cremations, not conventional burials.
-The term "cremation conversion" was coined to explain the choice of natural disposition methods over cremation and its inherent environmental downsides of CO2, particulates, and heavy metals, particularly mercury emissions, plus reliance on vast quantities of fossil fuel consumption.
+The same year, the Green Burial Council polled its provider green cemeteries and learned that an estimated 45% of the burials they handled would probably have been cremations, not conventional burials.
+The term “cremation conversion” was coined to explain the choice of natural disposition methods over cremation and its inherent environmental downsides of CO2, particulates, and heavy metals, particularly mercury emissions, plus reliance on vast quantities of fossil fuel consumption.